vladimiralbrekhtccr/baka/readme.md

 git branch -M main
 git push -u origin main
 ```

 ### deploy loop

-Change something on main branch inside /docs/*.md files and it use gh-deploy to deploy on git.
+Change something on main branch inside ./docs/*.md files and it use gh-deploy to deploy on git.
+Make sure to git push first.

 ```bash
 `mkdocs gh-deploy`# it will create branch gh-deploy and you just need to go to settings -> pages and select branch
 ```